Art Curation & Conservation

 Participants engage in hands-on studio work, learning introductory conservation techniques of art

-In the conservation studio, students learn the principles of conservation, criteria of intervention, deontology, condition reporting and basic intervention techniques; preparing solutions, gels and materials for use; and conservation of paintings from the 17th to the 20th centuries.
+In the conservation studio, students learn conservation principles, intervention criteria, deontology, condition reporting, and basic intervention techniques and prepare solutions, gels, and materials for conservation procedures.

-The hands-on studio work session includes cleaning, repairing, acidity, environmental factors, and preventive measures to conserving diverse artworks.
+The hands-on studio work session includes cleaning, repairing, inpainting, addressing environmental factors, and preventive measures to conserve diverse artworks.

 The session begins with an introduction to the principles, standards, and guidelines for art conservation and restoration, followed by practical hands-on experience, excursions, and lectures.

-Through field trips and lectures, attendees will explore the significance of preserving cultural landscapes and historic sites reflecting human history, preserving community identities, and maintaining harmony with the natural environment.
+Through field trips and lectures, attendees will explore the significance of preserving cultural heritage and historic sites reflecting human history, preserving community and cultural identities.

 Workshop Dates